Modyo CLI

 With Modyo's command line interface (CLI), you can publish and update a widget developed externally or in which you have implemented code splitting.

-When you create a widget with Modyo CLI, your widget will have a label with the CLI text next to its name.
+When you create a widget with Modyo CLI, it will have a label with the CLI text next to its name.

 In the case of widgets created with code splitting, you must specify which is the main file and which chunks will be loaded dynamically, as required.

-To package a file as a zip in Modyo CLI use these options:
+To package a file as a zip in Modyo CLI, use the following options:

 • zip: package the widget bundle to send it to the platform.